Cpf716/socket/README.md

 # Socket SDK for C++

-Thank you for checking out the <i>Socket SDK for C++</i>!
+Thanks for checking out my socket SDK for C++!

-It extends C sockets to equip developers with powerful, object-oriented integration.
+It extends C sockets to give you a head start on low-level integration.

 ## Examples